 - Introduction: a standard introduction that I often read out loud:

-- I remind them about the context of the interview
+- I remind participants about the context of the interview

 - I make it clear that there is no right or wrong answers